NICEXAI/leaflet_zh/examples/mobile/index.md

 title: Leaflet on Mobile
 ---

-## 在移动端使用 Leaflet
+## Leaflet on Mobile

-在本教程中，你将学习如何为 iPhone、iPad 或 Android 手机等移动设备创建一个全屏地图，以及如何轻松检测和使用当前的用户位置。
+In this example, you'll learn how to create a fullscreen map tuned for mobile devices like iPhone, iPad or Android phones, and how to easily detect and use the current user location.

 {% include frame.html url="example.html" %}

-### 准备一个页面
+### Preparing the page

-首先，我们来看一下页面的 HTML 和 CSS 代码。为了让我们的地图 `div` 元素拉伸到所有可用空间（全屏），我们可以使用下面的 CSS 代码（注意：在这个例子中，我们使用百分比作为高度。虽然 vh 可以说更好，但是在移动设备上的谷歌浏览器存在问题。） ：
+First we'll take a look at the HTML &amp; CSS code of the page.
+To make our map `div` element stretch to all available space (fullscreen), we can use the following CSS code (note: In this example we use percentage for height.
+While vh is arguably better, due to a bug with Google Chrome on mobile.):

 {: .css}
 	body {